 We are a family owned music scoring facility in Santa Barbara, CA. Versatile music makers and creatives, we’ve brought heart and soul to hundreds of projects over the past two decades.

-Julia Newman has garnered three ASCAP awards during her 8 year (current) stint on the hit Fox show, "BONES," and has also worked on "MEDIUM" and "THE FINDER" alongside Emmy-Winning Composer Sean Callery.
+Julia Marie Newmann garnered four ASCAP awards during her 9 year stint on the hit Fox show, "BONES," and has also worked on "MEDIUM" and "THE FINDER" alongside Emmy-Winning Composer Sean Callery.
 In 2016 Cody and Julia have teamed up with Sean on the CBS series, "DOUBT."

-Nearly 2000 unique tracks comprise their “Scoring Collection” which has been in high demand for temp scores and as an alternative to typical production music libraries.
+Their 4,000 track catalog, the “New West Collection” has been in high demand for both temp scoring and as an alternative to typical production music libraries.

-In addition to her success in the Film/TV world Julia is paired with composing and donating her music to the Sheldrick Wildlife Trust – based in Kenya – that saves orphaned elephants, most of whose families have been killed by poaching.
+Julia’s success in the Film/TV world Julia is paired with composing and donating her music to the Sheldrick Wildlife Trust – based in Kenya.
+This non-profit organization saves orphaned elephants, most of whose families have been killed by poaching.
 Her goal is to increase empathy and awareness for the elephants through music.

 “Our outreach films are vital in promoting our cause.
 The music we've received from New West Studios has increased their impact enormously.
 We're so pleased to have the opportunity to work with Cody and Julia on a regular basis.”

 - Dr. Dame Daphne Sheldrick D.B.E: David Sheldrick Wildlife Trust

 “Julia Marie Newmann is a superb and gifted composer--one can hear her love for music in each and every moment.
 She is also that rare breed of composer who continues to master different musical styles and genres, evolving and growing each and every time.
 These are the qualities of any great artist.
 She is the real deal.”